hbr-l/polypy/README.md

 - see [requirements.txt](requirements.txt).

 ### Change Log
+#### 2025/04/20
+- Pre-compute `order_id`
+  - OrderPlacementException (e.g., OrderPlacementFailure, OrderPlacementDelayed, etc.) returns order in its `.order` attribute (append order object to exception)
+  - in `OrderManager`, order can now be tracked before being submitted to Polymarket via REST
+  - no need to wait on REST response anymore to get oder_id (no need for buffering in UserStream anymore, though this fix is only scheduled in the future and not yet done...)
+- Rename `MTX_TYPE` to `RPC_TYPE`
 #### 2025/04/15
 - In UserStream, when parsing TradeWSInfo in case of a taker order, use all maker orders to transact positions, which is more accurate than taking the taker price information